Elliptic Curve Point Addition

 This article describes how elliptic curve addition works over real numbers.

-Cryptography uses elliptic curves over finite fields, but elliptic curves are easier to conceptualize in a real cartesian plane.
+Cryptography uses elliptic curves over finite fields, but elliptic curves are easier to conceptualize in a real Cartesian plane.
 This article is aimed at programmers and tries to strike a balance between getting too math heavy and too hand-wavy.

 Set theoretic definition of elliptic curves